 - Practice active listening: Pay attention to your partner’s words, tone, and body language.
 Show that you’re fully present and engaged in the conversation.

-- Validate their feelings: Let your partner know that their feelings are valid and understandable.
+- Validate their feelings: Let your partner know their feelings are valid and understandable.
 Avoid minimizing their concerns or telling them how they should feel.

 - Don’t try to fix their problems: It’s natural to want to offer solutions, but sometimes all your partner needs is someone to listen and understand.
 Focus on being supportive and non-judgmental.